The learner will:

 - compare and contrast private and public foundations.

-- Investigating a Nonprofit Organization (Handout Three) Spanish version (Handout Five)
+- Investigating a Nonprofit Organization (handout) Spanish version (handout)

-Start the lesson with the question from the day before, "How are the needs/ problems/ issues of citizens addressed if the government isn't able to solve them fully?"
+Ask, "How are the needs/ problems/ issues of citizens addressed if the government isn't able to solve them fully?"
+Discuss.

-Define nonprofit (a business organization that provides goods and services without seeking to earn a profit) and provide statistics about non-profits from Statistics About Nonprofits (handout).
+Define nonprofit as a business organization that provides goods and services without seeking to earn a profit.

 One example of a nonprofit is a foundation, which is an organization that distributes grants to not-for-profit organizations or, in some cases, to people.
 Foundations receive their own funds originally from individuals, families, corporations, or other nonprofits.